MartinMuzatko/flexproperties/README.md

 ## Why forking it?

 The standalone flexgrid [was part of angular](https://github.com/angular/material/issues/7660#issuecomment-199440833), but was migrated to [bower-material](https://github.com/angular/bower-material/), which contains a [standalone build](https://github.com/angular/material/blob/master/src/core/style/layout.scss).
-The grid is not actively maintained unfortunately.
+The grid is not actively maintained unfortunately - at least they [don't](https://github.com/angular/bower-material/pull/33#issuecomment-174316983) [allow](https://github.com/angular/bower-material/pull/34#issuecomment-218363943) [PRs](https://github.com/angular/bower-material/pulls?q=is%3Apr+is%3Aclosed) from the community to improve the source.
 Hence it contains lots of variables and functions not required for the grid.

-To continue providing a great flexgrid that can be used in any project, I created this repo
+To continue providing a great flexgrid that can be used in any project but still be adaptable to **your** needs, I created this repository.

 ## Current Flaws